Daemion docs

 Prerequisites: Completed quickstart, daemion CLI installed

 The quickstart gets you running locally.
-This guide layers in the optional (but powerful) pieces: Engram for persistent knowledge, Tailscale for phone access from anywhere, and a background service so the gateway survives reboots.
+This guide covers the optional operational pieces: Tailscale for phone access from anywhere, a background service so the gateway survives reboots, and environment configuration.

 Prerequisites checklist